mitchjindra413/finance_practice/README.md

 # Finance Projects
+A place to store my projects regarding finance
 ## Current Projects:
   ### MSFT_SP500_Beta_CAPM
   -> Utilizes python to calculate returns, beta, and CAPM for MSFT in the year 2020